masasakano/range_extd/.github/README.md

 Therefore, for RangeExtd objects `null?` is equivalent to `empty?`.

-In comparison (`<=>`) between a RangeExtd and another RangeExtd or Range object, those definitions are taken into account.
+In comparison (`<=>`) between a RangeExtd and another RangeExtd or Range object, these definitions are taken into account.
 Some of them are shown in the above Examples section.
-For more detail, see {Range#==}> and {RangeExtd#==}>, as well as `#eql?`.
+For more detail, see +Range#<=>+ and +RangeExtd#<=>+, as well as `#eql?`.

-Note that as long as the operation is within Range objects, the behaviour is identical to the standard Ruby -- it is completely compatible.
-Therefore, requiring this library would not affect any existing code in principle.
+Note that as long as the operation is within Range objects, the behaviour is identical to the standard Ruby -- it is completely backward-compatible.
+Therefore, requiring this library should not affect any existing code in principle.

 ## Known bugs

+*   This library of Version 2+ does not work in Ruby 2.6 or earlier.
-*   Note this library does not work in Ruby 1.8 or earlier.
+*   This library of Version 2+ does not work in Ruby 1.8 or earlier.
 For Ruby 1.9.3 it is probably all right, though I have never tested it.
 *   Some unusual (rare) boundary conditions are found to vary from version to version in Ruby, such as an implementation of +Hash#=>+.
 Though the test scripts are pretty extensive, they have not been performed over many